Homemade Ginger Beer! Naturally Probiotic and Perfect for Summer

 - Once refrigerated for about 24 hours - enjoy!
 Drink with ice, sliced lime/lemon, and your favorite spirit (vodka or whiskey are classics 🍺).

 It is important to sterilize all bottles and kitchen utensils you use in this process.
 Pressurizing the wrong bottles can create glass bombs!
+Make sure that the bottles you are using are Fermentation grade.
+If in doubt about your container, don't allow pressure to build up so you find out the hard way.

 Also fermentation is tricky, we are not responsible if anything goes wrong!
 I'm just sharing what I do in my home kitchen.